 More specifically, it’s easy to use Google Alerts for content, link building, and digital PR.

 Setting up Google Alerts is quick and easy.
 Here’s how to do it.

 - Visit https://alerts.google.com/.
 You’ll set and manage all your alerts from this page.

 - Type your desired search term into the box.

-- Click “Show options” to tailor your alerts.
+- Click Show options to tailor your alerts.
 You can filter your results by delivery frequency, sources, language, region, and quality.
-You can also use the “Deliver to” drop-down to specify whether your results should show up in your Gmail inbox or your RSS feed.
+You can also use the Deliver to drop-down to specify whether your results should show up in your Google account or your RSS feed.

 - Hit “Create alert.”
 You’ll start getting notifications for your alerts right away.

 - Come back to the Google Alerts page when you need to manage or update your alerts.
 You can delete an alert or change its settings at any time.

 - The pencil and trash icons let you edit an alert’s settings or delete them.

 How to Use Google Alerts in Content Marketing